mosamdabhi/MBW-Data/README.md

 ============
 Since all we need are N-view synchroized image frames and annotations for 1-2% of data, all you need to provide are 2 or more views synchronized image frames and manual annotations for 1-2% of your data.
 After putting these annotations and image frames in the format shown above, **MBW** is able to provide 2D, 3D, and Bounding Box labels for your data.

-The code to run **MBW** on your own data would be released soon!
-We will release the code under MIT License.
+The code to run **MBW** on your own data can be found here: https://github.com/mosamdabhi/MBW